The Stepping Stones to Membership

 While Sunday services are an important way for the entire community to come together, we also need a chance to form deep relationships in smaller groups.
 This might mean joining a social group, volunteering to usher, getting involved with a social justice group, teaching children, taking an adult education class, and so much more.
 If you’re ready to get involved, fill out our Newcomer Survey.
 You can also learn more about the many ways you can connect.

-After learning more about our faith and congregation, we ask that you examine your values and determine whether you can commit yourself to the work of this congregation.
+After learning more about the Unitarian Universalist faith and our community, we encourage you to reflect on your values and determine whether you are ready to commit yourself to the work of this congregation.

-All active members are required to make a financial pledge to the congregation according to their means.
-Our primary source of support comes from our members who make financial gifts to the congregation.
-By pledging, you are demonstrating your commitment to the programs and activities of your congregation.
-This allows us to budget for the coming year.
+Our congregation depends on the financial support of our members.
+Each year we ask active members to make a pledge (your commitment to the amount you will donate that year).
+By pledging, you are demonstrating your dedication to the programs and activities of your community.
+Your pledge also allows us to create our budget for the coming year.
 When submitting your membership enrollment form, you will be asked to complete a pledge form.

-Once you have submitted your enrollment form, our Welcome Ministry Coordinator will speak with you about taking the final step of signing our Membership Book in the presence of a minister or member of the Board of Trustees.
+Once you have submitted your enrollment form, our Coordinator of Welcome Ministries & Membership, Hannah Hotchkiss, will speak with you about taking the final step of signing our membership book in the presence of a minister and a member of the Board of Trustees.

 We hope that you will take pride in adding your signature to our beautiful membership book that holds the names of members of this congregation back to 1867.
 Original signatures in the book date back to 1912.

 Our congregation holds welcoming ceremonies for new members during our Sunday services several times each year.
-You will be invited to take part in a welcoming ceremony so that members of the congregation may meet you and officially welcome you to the First Unitarian Universalist Congregation of Ann Arbor.
+You will be invited to take part in a welcoming ceremony so that the community can officially welcome you to the First Unitarian Universalist Congregation of Ann Arbor.